Blondy Wallace: 1902 World Series of Football

 After the NFL season, Wallace played in the World Series of Football in 1902 at Madison Square Garden.
 He played on a team that consisted of former players from the football Athletics and the football Philadelphia Phillies of the NFL.
 The name of their team was simply called the "New York" team by Series organizer, Tom O'Rourke, expected to give his patrons the pleasure of watching a "home team" win.
 Syracuse defeated Wallace and the "New York" club in what has been called the first indoor pro football game.
 However Blondy would get a second chance winning the series after Glenn "Pop" Warner of the Syracuse Athletic Club suffered a head injury and was replaced by Wallace.
 Syracuse would go on to win the series championship by a score of 36–0.

 Franklin Athletic Club

-In 1903, Bill Prince, the manager of the Franklin Athletic Club, loaded his team with every star football player available.
+In 1903, Dave Printz, the manager of the Franklin Athletic Club, loaded his team with every star football player available.
 That year, Wallace became the team's captain.
 That year Franklin posted a 12–0 record and won the 1903 World Series of Football.
 This accomplishment makes Blondy a winner on both the 1902 and 1903 World Series teams.